gootieno/ModuleRepo/Mod3-Workbook/Week7/Day3/04-aa-times-long-practice/phase-03-interest-links.md

 ![interests bar marked up]

 So, that's nine columns and one row.
-This is a candidate for either flexbox or CSS Grid Layout.
+This is a candidate for **either flexbox or CSS Grid Layout**.
 When it comes down to it, CSS Grid Layout has a nicer syntax for declaring column widths.
 They appear to have the following relative sizes:
 1, 2, 1, 2, 1, 2, 2, 1, 0.75.
 You can use those to define the column widths of
 your grid.
 Or, if you don't like that weird 0.75 hanging out there, change it to